jeanbahnik/jeanbahnik.github.io/_posts/2020-09-15-tech-debt-is-like-book.md

 ---
 layout: page
 permalink: /tech-debt-is-like-book/
-title: 'Tech debt is like...'
+title: 'Tech Debt Is Like...'
 author: jeanbahnik
 excerpt: Analogies and stories to help you bridge the communication gap between engineering teams and the business.
 # thumbnail: